Custom components

 Optionally, the user may choose to extend also the following functions:

-The following example shows how to define a custom component:
+The following example shows how to define a custom component and implement all of the above methods:

 using GModelFit